Haagerup property for wreath products constructed with Thompson's groups: Preliminaries

-We explain how to extend a Jones' action to a larger category.
+{\bf Extending Jones' actions to larger categories.} We explain how to extend a Jones' action to a larger category.
 Assume we have a monoidal functor $\Phi:\cF\to\cD$ into a symmetric category.
 This defines a Jones' action $\pi:F\act \mathscr X$ that can be extended to an action of $V$ as we saw in Section \ref{sec:monoidal}.
-Let us explain how this same process allow us to extend $\pi$ to an action of the even larger category $\cC_\Xi.$ Write $X:=\Phi(1)$ and assume we have an action by automorphisms $\rho:\Ga\act X$.
-We extend $\pi$ to the group of fractions $G_\cC$ as follows:
+Let us explain how this same process allow us to extend $\pi$ to an action of the even larger group $G_\cC$ where $\cC=\cC_\Xi.$ Write $X:=\Phi(1)$ and assume we have an action by automorphisms $\rho:\Ga\act X$.
+We extend $\pi$ to the group of fractions $G_\cC$ such as:

 for $t,s$ trees with $n$ leaves, $\sigma\in S_n$ and $g\in \Ga^n$.